What is polarization of light?

 Separation of light waves with electric field vector oriented only in a single direction is called polarization of light or this is a process in which light and other radiations are restricted to vibrate in a single direction only and therefore the electric/magnetic field of the wave is unsymmetrical.
 Circular polarization, linear polarization, and elliptical polarization are three types of polarization.

-In 1808 Etienne Louis Malus (1775-1812) accidentally observed the double refraction by a piece of calcite while watching the two images of sunset, one of which was dim and the other was relatively brighten.
+In 1808 Etienne Louis Malus (1775-1812) accidentally observed the double refraction by a piece of calcite while watching the two images of sunset, one of which was dim and the other was relatively bright.
 He proposed the word polarization for this property of light, relating the orientation of the preferred direction of the light to the Earth’s poles.
 Malus assumed an arbitrary definition based on Newtonian theory to define the plane of polarization of the reflected light as the plane of incidence with no consideration of EM theory.
 The definition of the plane of polarization used by Malus is orthogonal to the current definition of polarization in terms of the electric field.

-In 1817 Young and in 1824 Fresnel construct the theory presented the concept of polarization that light propagates as a transverse wave.
+In 1817 Young and in 1824 Fresnel construct the theory that presented the concept of polarization that light propagates as a transverse wave.
 Maxwell’s theory completely defines the polarization properties of light.

-such as produced in a stretched string, the vibrations of the particles of the medium are perpendicular to the direction of propagation of the waves.
+In transverse mechanical waves, such as produced in a stretched string, the vibrations of the particles of the medium are perpendicular to the direction of propagation of the waves.
 The vibration can be oriented along vertical, horizontal, or any other direction.
 In each of these cases, the transverse mechanical wave is said to be polarized.
 The plane of polarization is the plane containing the direction of vibration of the particles of the medium and the direction of propagation of the wave.

 A light wave produced by oscillating charge consists of a periodic variation of electric field vector accompanied by the magnetic field vector at the right angle to each other.
 Ordinary light has components of vibration in all possible planes.
 Such light is unpolarized.
 On the other hand, if the vibrations are confined only in one plane, the light is said to be polarized.